duanribeiro/scrapinghub/README.md

 ### Product spider ###

-Create a Python 3.5+ spider to scrape all works in the In Sunsh and Summertime categories on [the Scrapinghub Maybe Modern Art Collection website](http://pstrial-a-2018-10-19.toscrape.com/).
+Create a Python 3.5+ spider to scrape all works in the "In Sunsh" and "Summertime" categories on [the Scrapinghub Maybe Modern Art Collection website](http://pstrial-a-2018-10-19.toscrape.com/).
 It should navigate down the work browse tree (e.g.: Summertime / Wrapper From / Barn Owl) to the lowest level and parse on a per-work basis.

 If a work does not have information for a specific field, please omit the field.